TheEternalGarden/eternalventures/instructions.md

 Step 28: at text to top of Garden page
 Actual: missing text
 Required: Above the image on the second page of the garden page add the following text with the typewriter effect: A SCI-FI FANTASY EPIC ABOUT A MYSTICAL SEED THAT SPAWNS INFINITE WORLDS.
+Step 29: Move text lower on the page
+Actual: text is too high
+Required: Move text from step 28 lower on the page above sara.jpg Step 30: Add a gallery that scrolls horizontally to the second page of the garden page where the image is located Step 31: Add a second image to the gallery on the second page of the garden page
+Actual: Missing image
+Required: Add a second image to the gallery on the second page of the garden page: tkcompressed.jpg